danield33/EduPulse-App/docs/project_docs/DevelopmentGuide.md

 To future Edupulse developers...
 This guide will help explain how to develop this project.

 This project includes a default setup [guide](../template_docs/get-started.md) for enviroment setup.
-Setup guide for the template the project is based off of can also be found online [here](https://nextfastapi.com/get-started/).
+Setup guide for the template of the project is based off of this resource [here](https://nextfastapi.com/get-started/).

-These documetations also provide cruicial instructions for performing key operations such as local setup and  database migrations (which should be done when editing/creating/deleting tables).
+These documentations also provide crucial instructions for performing key operations such as local setup and  database migrations (which should be done when editing/creating/deleting tables).

 Documentation for maintaing and running the project based off of the base template can be found in other markdown files in the `/docs/template_docs/` folder.
 Note that some details may be different and specific deployment instructions that the project is currently using can be found in the [DeploymentGuide](DeploymentGuide.md).